LaWebcapsule/orbits/pages/executor.md

 # Executor

 Executor allows Action to be run in a specific context.
 For example, assume you want to build an app and this process requires external dependencies, like grunt, java, composer...
-You can specify that an Action will be run in a docker or in a lambda or in any other context managed by an executor.
+You can specify that the deploy Action runs in a normal context and that the builder Action run in a docker or in a lambda or in any other context managed by an executor.

+# Concept

+An executor changes the way the `resume()` method executes.
+It mainly has two modes :
+When the `resume()` of an Action with an Executor is called :
+- The executor checks if the execution is the expected one
+- If the execution is not the expected one, the executor takes care of calling the good execution context with the correct information.
+This can imply to run a docker executor, call a lambda function, launch an ECS task...
+- If the execution context is the correct one, the executor runs the standard behavior of the `resume()`.
+As a consequence, an Action with an Executor executes normally, but in a context where you can choose the appropriate dependencies, right accesses...

+---> :construction_worker: Today, we only have the DockerExecutor, we are expecting to write an Aws ecs and an Aws lambda executor.
+We would be please to receive contributions to go quicker !

 # Specify an Executor